Medical Ministry International in Mexico

-MMI’s work in Mexico began in the 1970’s.
-Apart from the 1 and 2-week projects taking place, it has been possible to support the development of four Health Centers committed to serve the poor of Mexico.
-The Health Center in Montemorelos has a vibrant residency and fellowship training program sending ophthalmologists to many countries of the world.
+Medical Ministry International’s work in Mexico began in the 1970’s.
+Apart from the 1 and 2-week projects taking place, Medical Ministry International has been able to support the development of four Health Centers committed to serve those living in poverty in Mexico.
+The Health Center in Montemorelos has a vibrant residency and fellowship training program, sending ophthalmologists to many countries of the world.

 407 m (1,338 ft.)

 Humid and cold with an average high of 22°C (71.6°F) and low around 7°C (44°F).